tylertitsworth/5th-age-srd/Classes/Barbarian.md

 #### Epic Feat

 You can now use Natural Will as a free action when an enemy attacks you.

+### Raging Storm

+When you hit with a melee attack deal 1d8 extra lightning damage, 1d12 at 7th level, and 1d20 at 9th level to the target.

+#### Champion Feat

+While raging, deal the extra damage to all nearby enemies.

+#### Epic Feat

+You gain resist lightning and thunder 16+.

+### Rallying Cry

+When you score a critical hit, all nearby allies gain a +2 bonus to melee attack rolls and saves against effects until the end of your next turn.

+#### Champion Feat

+You grant the bonus to all saves, including saves to disengage and death saves.

+#### Epic Feat

+You grant the bonus to all attack rolls, including ranged and spell attacks.

+### Revel in Pain

+One battle per day while you are raging, increase your AC by 1 every time you are damaged by an enemy’s attack.
+This AC bonus cannot exceed the escalation die (to a maximum of 6).

+#### Champion Feat

+You can now use Revel In Pain in two battles per day.

+#### Epic Feat

+The maximum AC bonus from Revel In Pain is now your level.

+### Tenacious Grit

+You gain a +1 bonus to all saves, including death saves.
+While raging, the bonus is equal to your Constitution modifier instead.

+#### Champion Feat

+When you start raging, you can make a save against all effects.

+#### Epic Feat

+You take half damage from ongoing damage.

+### Thick Skin

+Once per day as a quick action, you gain a +2 bonus to your Physical Defense until the end of the battle.

+#### Champion Feat

+The bonus now increases to +4 Physical Defense.

+#### Epic Feat

+You can now use Thick Skin as a free action (rather than a quick action) when an enemy attacks you.

 ### Violence